Einhorn's advice to investors: don't take my advice

 “It doesn’t make sense to blindly follow me or anyone else into a stock,” said Einhorn, president and co-founder of the $8.8 billion hedge fund Greenlight Capital.
 “Do your own work.”

-Einhorn is perhaps best known for his prescient call on the demise of investment bank Lehman Brothers before the financial crisis, a trade idea he made public at the 2008 Sohn conference, and for his short position in Green Mountain Coffee Roasters GMCR.O.
+Einhorn is perhaps best known for his prescient call on the demise of investment bank Lehman Brothers before the financial crisis, a trade idea he made public at the 2008 Sohn conference, and for his short position in Green Mountain Coffee Roasters.

 While the conference is one of the high points of the year for investors, it has also been criticized as a forum that allows money managers to move stock prices and advance their trades.
 Einhorn’s remarks seemed to address those concerns.